MangelMaxime/Nacara/docs/content/guide/content.md

 ```

 Anchors are checked too - `markdown/anchor-missing` when the heading a link names is not on the
 page it points at.
-Set `StrictLinks` to turn both warnings into errors, which is what you usually
+Set `StrictLinks` to turn both warnings into errors.
-want for a release build.

 ## Ordering